Demi-urge/menace_sandbox/docs/menace_sanity_layer.md

   `MenaceMemoryManager`, allowing behaviour to be refined over time.
 * Optional `GPT_MEMORY_MANAGER` and `DiscrepancyDB` integrations provide additional audit trails when available.
+* `record_billing_event` captures general billing issues, storing a `DiscrepancyRecord` and logging feedback to `GPTMemoryManager`.
+* `fetch_recent_billing_issues` returns recent feedback snippets that can be used to bias future prompts or code generation.

 ## Improving Future Generations